KyrillosZakher00/Udacity-Advanced-Data-Analysis-Nanodegree/Project 1 - Investigate a Dataset/Read ME.md

 * Alcoholism: True or False
 * Handcap: Categorized from 0-4 as a number of handicaps
 * SMS_received: True or False
+* No_show : True or false, indicates that the patient attended to the appointment or not